brenda-castillobrais/Financial_Econometrics_with_R/Portfolio management/Readme.md

 ## 1) portfolio_optimization
 In the "portfolio_optimization" notebook, I illustrate the whole process followed to solve the portfolio optimization problem as suggested by Rockafellar and Uryasev (2000).
 This methodology requires the simulation of a large number of tomorrow return series.
-To do this, I use a GJR-GARCH (1,1,1) with Skewed-t errors and a C-Vine (or R-Vine) copula.
+To do this, I use a GJR-GARCH (1,1,1) with Skewed-t errors and a R-Vine copula.

 In short, the problem that I solve here is the following.
 We have d stocks and want to conform a portfolio of them, that is, we need to decide the proportion of our wealth that w_{i,t} that will be invested in each stock.
 How do we choose this allocation?
 We choose the portfolio strategy that minimizes market risk.